-• The organization's name, address, and employer identification number (EIN).

-The name and telephone number of an authorized contact person and the hours he or she can be reached.

-The type of tax return and years involved.

-A detailed description of the problem.
-Previous attempts to solve the problem and the office that was contacted.

-A description of the hardship the organization is facing and supporting documentation (if applicable).
+- The organization's name, address, and employer identification number (EIN). - The name and telephone number of an authorized contact person and the hours he or she can be reached. - The type of tax return and years involved. - A detailed description of the problem. - Previous attempts to solve the problem and the office that was contacted. - A description of the hardship the organization is facing and supporting documentation (if applicable).

 The organization may contact a Taxpayer Advocate by calling a toll-free number, 1-877-777-4778.
 Persons who have access to TTY/TTD equipment may call 1-800-829-4059 and ask for Taxpayer Advocate assistance.
 If the organization prefers, it may call, write, or fax to the Taxpayer Advocate office in its area.
 See Pub.
-1546, The Taxpayer Advocate Service-How to Get Help with Unresolved Tax Problems, for a list of addresses and fax numbers.
+1546, Taxpayer Advocate Service-Your Voice at the IRS, for a list of addresses and fax numbers.